Clemson Tigers Transfer Portal Tracker, Junior LB Headed to Portal

 N/A

+1/4 Defensive tackle Champ Thompson has entered the transfer portal, according to Paul Strelow from Tiger Illustrated.
+The redshirt freshman finishes his career as a Tiger with six total tackles, a tackle for loss and a sack in 11 games played over two years, making one start over his career.
+Thompson is expected to have three years of eligibility remaining, where he ends up next.

 1/3 Safety Ricardo Jones has entered the transfer portal, being reported by On3's Hayes Fawcett.
 Jones was a starter this past season, being a third-team All-ACC selection at the end of the season.
-He finished with six interceptions, a fumble recovery, 39 total tackles adn three pass deflections. his six picks led the ACC in the statistics.
+He finished with six interceptions, a fumble recovery, 39 total tackles and three pass deflections.
+His six picks led the ACC in the statistic.
 He will have two years of eligibility remaining.

 1/2 Defensive end Markus Dixon has entered the transfer portal, according to TigerNet.
 Dixon switched positions, going from tight end to defensive end after his first two seasons on offense.
 He only played 12 snaps this season and featured in 15 games over his Tiger tenure.
 He will have two years of eligibility remaining.